 Lightning discharges can generate large amounts of heat and release considerable mechanical forces, both due to the large currents involved.
 The recommendations for the protection of structures against lightning are contained in BS Code of Practice 6651 (Protection of Structures Against Lightning).
 The object of such a protective system is to lead away the very high transient values of voltage and current into the earth where they are safely dissipated.
 Thus a protective system, to be effective, should be solid and permanent.
 Two main factors are considered in determining whether a structure should be given protection against lightning discharges:

-- 1. Whether it is located in an area where lightning is prevalent and whether, because of its height and/or its exposed position, it is most likely to be struck. - 2.
-Whether it is one to which damage is likely to be serious by virtue of its use, contents, importance, or interest (e.g. explosives factory, church monument, railway station, spire, radio mast, wire fence, etc.).
+1. Whether it is located in an area where lightning is prevalent and whether, because of its height and/or its exposed position, it is most likely to be struck.

+2. Whether it is one to which damage is likely to be serious by virtue of its use, contents, importance, or interest (e.g. explosives factory, church monument, railway station, spire, radio mast, wire fence, etc.).

-conductor fixed to a structure is considered to be a cone with an apex at the highest point of the conductor and a base of radius equal to the height.
+It is explained in BS Code of Practice 6651 that the 'zone of protection' of a single vertical conductor fixed to a structure is considered to be a cone with an apex at the highest point of the conductor and a base of radius equal to the height.
 This means that a conductor 30 meters high will protect that part of the structure which comes within a cone extending to 60 meters in diameter at ground level Care is therefore necessary in ensuring that the whole of a structure or building falls within the protective zone; if it does not, two down conductors must be run to provide two protective zones within which the whole structure is contained.
-All metallic objects and projections, such as metallic vent pipes and guttering, should be bonded form part of the air-termination network.
-All down conductors should be cross-bonded.

-The use of multiple electrodes is common.
+All metallic objects and projections, such as metallic vent pipes and guttering, should be bonded to form part of the air-termination network.
+All down conductors should be cross-bonded, use of multiple electrodes is common.
 Rule 5 of the Phoenix Fire Office Rules states: